rclone/rclone/docs/content/dropbox.md

 issue an error message `File name disallowed - not uploading` if it attempts to upload one of those file names, but the sync won't fail.

-Some errors may occur ff you try to sync copyright-protected files due that Dropbox has its own [copyright detector](https://techcrunch.com/2014/03/30/how-dropbox-knows-when-youre-sharing-copyrighted-stuff-without-actually-looking-at-your-stuff/) that prevents this files to be synced.
+Some errors may occur if you try to sync copyright-protected files because Dropbox has its own [copyright detector](https://techcrunch.com/2014/03/30/how-dropbox-knows-when-youre-sharing-copyrighted-stuff-without-actually-looking-at-your-stuff/) that prevents this sort of file being downloaded.
 This will return the error `ERROR :
 /path/to/your/file: Failed to copy: failed to open source object: path/restricted_content/.`